What is brand monitoring?

 Your brand’s mentions as a proportion of total industry conversation, tracked over time and benchmarked against key competitors. - Sentiment ratio and trend

 The balance of positive, negative, and neutral mentions, and crucially, the direction of travel.
-A declining sentiment trend is a more useful signal than a single data point. - Response time
+A declining sentiment trend is a more useful signal than a single data point.

 How quickly your team identifies and acts on flagged mentions.
 For reputation management, speed is a core performance indicator. - Media impact and coverage quality